-First, inform students that they will be watching a Great Lakes Now segment discussing the way that water bills have affected communities, especially during the COVID-19 global pandemic.
+First, inform students that they will be watching a Great Lakes Now segment discussing the recreation sport of eFoiling on the Great Lakes.
 During the video they need to jot down four things they took away from the video using the 4 Notes Summary Protocol.